 The importance of exercise is ingrained in our minds, and for good reason: studies routinely show that physical activity is health-protective, and we’ve identified a wide range of mechanisms explaining why that’s the case.
 Getting regular moderate exercise decreases the risk of cardiovascular disease, type 2 diabetes, depression, and some cancers.
 In fact, the World Health Organization has identified a lack of physical activity as the fourth leading risk factor for mortality, being responsible for an estimated 3.2 million deaths globally each year!
 With such strong science supporting its role in our lives, physical activity is a clear tenet of the Paleo framework.
 Let’s review the diverse benefits of exercise.

 First, let’s get one thing straight: exercise is not just about “burning calories.”
 The number of calories we burn when exercising compared to sitting and doing nothing is not really that significant.
 It certainly adds up slowly considering that 3,500 calories is equivalent to 1 pound of stored energy.
-If we want to lose weight, we should focus on dietary changes.
+If we want to lose weight, we should focus on dietary changes (see Paleo for Weight Loss).
 But exercise still plays an important role in health management.
 Instead of a calorie burner, we should think of exercise as a hormone manager.

 Hormones are chemical messengers in contact with virtually every cell in the body, and they are sensitive to the demands of cells.
 When hormones sense changes in body chemistry, they respond rapidly to ensure that the cells get everything they need to stay healthy.
 Exercise has a profound effect on every hormone system in the body.
 Whether the exercise is aerobic or anaerobic, cardio intensive or strength training focused, low intensity or high intensity, and short duration or long duration, virtually every hormone system benefits.
 It also matters what time of day we exercise, whether we exercise in a fasted state, and what other stressors are present (mental stress, lack of sleep, poor-quality diet, and so on).
 However, what is uniformly true is that exercise improves hormone regulation.